Viagra

 A 2007 study in the Indian Journal of Psychiatry found that 72% of men who experience alcohol dependence also deal with sexual dysfunction, most commonly ED, premature ejaculation, and low sexual desire.

-If you’re struggling with alcohol addiction, find an Alcoholics Anonymous group near you.
+If you’re struggling with alcohol addiction, you might consider finding an Alcoholics Anonymous group near you.
 According to researchers from Stanford, AA is even more effective than therapy because of its social component.

 Get enough sleep